How to use in your program

 Add the source files to your project.

-Call +[NSCalendarDate calendarDateWithString:myString].
-The method will return either an NSCalendarDate or nil.
+Create an ISO 8601 date formatter, then call [formatter dateFromString:myString].
+The method will return either an NSDate or nil.

-There are a total of four parser methods.
-The one that contains the actual parser is +[NSCalendarDate calendarDateWithString:strictly:getRange:].
-The other three are based on this one.
+There are a total of six parser methods.
+The one that contains the actual parser is -[ISO8601DateFormatter dateComponentsFromString:timeZone:range:].
+The other five are based on this one.